phil-smith-k/TaskStak/README.md

 task view --unstaged			    # Displays any tasks not yet staged to a task push task view --tomorrow -v             # Tomorrow's tasks with details
 ```

-#### Stak for Today (Default)
-When running `task view` with no arguments, displays:
-- **Past staged tasks** (in yellow) - Tasks that were staged for previous days and need attention
-- **Active tasks** staged for today
-- **Blocked tasks** from any date (keeps dependencies visible and prevents them from being forgotten)
-- **Tasks completed** today

-**Past Staged Tasks:**
-Tasks that were scheduled for previous days appear prominently at the top with a warning to ensure nothing gets lost or forgotten.
-These are shown in yellow with the number of days since they were originally staged (e.g., "from 3d ago").

-#### Staks for Other Dates
-When viewing other dates (ex. `task view --tomorrow`), displays:
-- Tasks staged for that specific day (active)
-- If past date, any tasks completed that day

 ### `done` - Complete Tasks
 Mark a task as completed using fuzzy search.